<< Yesterday | This Day in Baseball History |

 1976 |

-While waiting in the on-deck circle, Steve Yeager is seriously injured when jagged pieces of Bill Russell's broken bat strikes in the throat.
-The 27-year-old backstop's near-fatal accident, which he amazingly recovers from to rejoin the team in three weeks, leads to the development of a protective device for catchers and umpires, sometimes referred to as a billy goat strap, which is a flap attached to the bottom of the protective face mask to prevent similar type of injuries.
+While waiting in the on-deck circle, Steve Yeager is seriously injured when jagged pieces of Bill Russell's broken bat strike him in the throat.
+The 27-year-old backstop's near-fatal accident, which he amazingly recovers from to rejoin the team in three weeks, leads to the development of a protective device for catchers and umpires, sometimes referred to as a billy goat strap, which is a flap attached to the bottom of the protective face mask to prevent a similar type of injury.

 (Ed.
 Note: The use of the throat guard is now mandatory in numerous youth and amateur baseball leagues, including Little League, and for NCAA baseball and softball teams. - LP) |